DHorchler/SympatchBundle/README.md

 - when specifying code locations in \<beforecode\> or \<aftercode\> tags, copy complete lines from the source file(s) to the xml file

-- before running the tests remove any patch file in /Resources/patch (files like patches_*.xml)
+- by running the tests any patch file in /Resources/patch like patches_*.xml is temporarily renamed to patches_*.xml.unittest

 - the use of \<beforecode\>, \<aftercode\> is encouraged over \<beforeline\>, \<afterline\> for two reasons: more than one patch in the same file will not cause problems of keeping track of line numbers because of line shifts caused by each patch.